sdylewski/Stealthchanger/docs/Building/Printing.md

 * Solid top/bottom layers: 5
 * Supports: NONE

 Since every filament shrinks at a different rate and our tolerances are too tight to allow for "pre-scalling".
 You need to calibrate the shrinkage for each and every filament you use, even the same brand but different colour can shrink at a different rate.
-We recommend using Califlower for each filament.
+We recommend using [Cauliflower](#shrinkage-and-skew) for each filament.

 - Shuttle is the only part that requires supports and should be set to `touching build plate`